livewire/livewire/docs/javascript.md

 ## The `Livewire` global object

-Livewire's global object is the best starting point for interacting with Livewire in JavaScript.
+Livewire's global object is the best starting point for interacting with Livewire from external scripts.

 You can access the global `Livewire` JavaScript object on `window` from anywhere inside your client-side code.